dewayneallen76/movies.dev/README.md

 - Each movie should have a "delete" button
 - When this button is clicked, your javascript should send a DELETE request

-### Bonuses

-- Add a `disabled` to buttons when their corresponding ajax request is still pending.
-- Show a loading animation instead of just text that says "loading..."
-- Modals for creating and editing movie forms
-- Sort by rating, title, genre
-- Pagination
-- Movies should have genres